Prorectorates

 +49 3583 612-3010

-Born on the Baltic island of Rügen, she studied business administration at Stralsund University of Applied Sciences.
-From 2005 to 2006, she completed a part-time doctorate at the TU Dresden.
-During her professional development at the semiconductor manufacturer Infineon Technologies Dresden GmbH, at the Chair of Business Administration, in particular Logistics, at the Technical University of Dresden, at Dresden International University (DIU) and at Stralsund University of Applied Sciences, she was able to acquire comprehensive specialist, experience and management knowledge in the fields of corporate process, production, supply chain and logistics optimization.
-In 2011, she received her doctorate from the Technical University of Dresden with a thesis on "Flow-oriented design of production systems using the example of semiconductor factories".
-In 2015, she was offered a professorship at the SUNY Polytechnic Institute Albany (NY, USA), which she did not accept.
+Born on the Baltic Sea island of Rügen, she studied business administration at Stralsund University of Applied Sciences.
+In the years 2005 to 2006, she completed a part-time doctorate at the Technical University of Dresden.
+In her professional development at the semiconductor manufacturer Infineon Technologies Dresden GmbH, at the Chair of Business Administration, in particular Logistics, at the Technical University of Dresden, at Dresden International University (DIU) and at Stralsund University of Applied Sciences, she was able to acquire comprehensive specialist, experience and management knowledge in the fields of corporate process, production, supply chain and logistics optimization.

 Photo: Heike Pietschmann